yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 times you ask developers to communicate in tickets, they will resolve most of their technical questions face-to-face.
 It's inevitable.

-{% quote People are people; nobody likes to hit that quality bar multiple times a day %}
+{% quote People are people; nobody likes to hit that quality bar multiple times a day. %}

 Second, you won't be able to pay for results only, because programmers will complain that they are doing a lot of communication in the office that